khoa162/Python-FastAPI/README.md

 - `.env` is loaded (via Pydantic `BaseSettings`)
 - AWS credentials are valid

+### Fixing MONGO_URL in .env
+If you have any problems with MONGO_URL, please run export MONGODB_URL=mongodb://localhost:27017/image_gallery

 ## 🔐 Auth (JWT)

 All secured routes require: